Real $K$-Theory for $C^*$-Algebras: Just the Facts: Clifford Algebras and Their Associated Lie Groups

-This shows a very deep connection between the structure of Clifford algebras (a clearly purely algebraic matter, at least at the start) to Bott periodicity.
+This shows a striking connection between the structure of Clifford algebras (a clearly purely algebraic matter, at least at the start) to Bott Periodicity.
 This very deep connection was first observed by Atiyah, Bott, Shapiro \cite{ABS} (1964), who say in their introduction:

-{\emph{"It is this theorem which shows the significance of Clifford algebras in $K$-theory and strongly suggests that one should look for a proof of the periodicity theorem using Clifford algebras.
+{\emph{``It is this theorem which shows the significance of Clifford algebras in $K$-theory and strongly suggests that one should look for a proof of the periodicity theorem using Clifford algebras.
 Since this paper was written a proof on these lines has in fact been found by R. Wood. \cite{Wood} (1966)" }}

 Wood did more than this - he generalized $K$-theory from compact spaces to Banach algebras.
 It is his proof of periodicity in that context, together with Karoubi's monumental work (we list many papers of his in the bibliography, some with Villamayor) which made possible the use of $K$-theory in functional analysis and the subsequent explosive developments due to Brown-Douglas-Fillmore, Kasparov, Atiyah, Karoubi, Connes, and many others in the 1970's, 1980's and to this day.